keerah/Deadline-scripts/CustomNotify/README.md

 ## Installation

-Download the folder and place it into your Deadline repository into the subfolder \DeadlineRepository10\custom\events Use the Tools menu in superuser mode to change the settings
+Download the folder and place it into your Deadline repository's subfolder `\DeadlineRepository10\custom\events`.<br>
+Use the Tools menu in superuser mode to change the settings.

 ## Roadmap

+- Code optimization
 - Sending reports with the notifications
 - Multiple email recipients
 - Selectable emails for each event